Gizra/og/docs/access.md

   set of permissions for every group content type.
 These can be overridden by custom modules if needed.
 - `OgEventSubscriber::provideDefaultNodePermissions()`: an example of how the generic permissions can be overridden.
-This ensures that the same permission names are used for the Node entity type as used by core.
+This ensures that we can use the same permission names for the Node entity type in our group content as the ones used by core.

 Granting permissions to users